 The gold standard for content moderation has always been human moderators.
 Facebook alone reportedly employs more than 15,000 human moderators.
 There are critical problems with this manual approach – namely cost, effectiveness, and scalability.
-Headlines over recent months and years are scattered with reports of high-profile moderation quality issues, and, increasingly, significant mental health issues affecting full-time content moderators.
+Headlines over recent months and years are scattered with high-profile quality issues – and, increasingly, press has covered significant mental health issues affecting full-time content moderators (View article from The Verge).

 Here at Hive, we believe AI can transform industries and business processes.
 Content moderation is a perfect example: there is an obligation on platforms to do this better, and we believe Hive’s role is to power the ecosystem in better addressing the challenge.